turri21/Senhor/README.md

 **What is the Senhor board?**

 It is the first attempt of a MiSTer (DE10-Nano) clone by QMTECH released in 2024.
-We have named it "Senhor" as a joke, but it turned out to become project to port cores to it from the MiSTer project.
+We have named it "Senhor" as a joke, but it turned out to become a project to port cores to it from the MiSTer project.

 **Is it fully compatible?**